Apprenticeship Tax (TA) and Additional Contribution to Apprenticeship (CSA)

 Principal share of VAT

-The employer must pay the main part of the tax every month at the time of filing the DSN (5 or 15 of the month)
+The employer must pay the main part of the tax every month at the time of filing the registered social declaration (DSN) (5 or 15 of the month).

 Some small and medium-sized businesses have chosen to pay their premiums quarterly.
-In this case, the VAT will therefore also be paid on a quarterly basis.
+In this case, the VAT will therefore be paid quarterly.

 Example :

-For SMEs paying their contributions on a quarterly basis (for the months of January to March 2023), the main share of the apprenticeship tax is paid on April 15, 2023
+For TFWs paying their dues quarterly (for the months of January to March 2025), the payment of the principal share of the apprenticeship tax takes place on 15 April 2025.

 Balance of VAT

-The balance of the apprenticeship tax is collected by the Urssaf and the MSA: titleContent who transfer it to the Caisse des Dépôts et Consignations.
+The balance of the apprenticeship tax is collected by the Urssaf and the MSA: titleContent which transfers it to the Caisse des Dépôts et Consignations.
 He is paid in May of year N+1.

 Example :